Renetrox/EmulationStation/THEMES.md

 * `origin` - type: NORMALIZED_PAIR.
 	- Where on the carousel `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the carousel exactly in the middle of the screen.
 If the "POSITION" and "SIZE" attributes are themable, "ORIGIN" is implied.
 * `color` - type: COLOR.
         - Controls the color of the carousel background.
         - Default is FFFFFFD8
+* `colorEnd` - type: COLOR.
+        - Optional end color when drawing a gradient background.
+        - Defaults to the same value as `color`.
+* `gradientType` - type: STRING.
+        - Sets the gradient direction.
+Accepted values are "horizontal" (default) or "vertical".
 * `logoSize` - type: NORMALIZED_PAIR.
 Default is "0.25 0.155"
 * `logoScale` - type: FLOAT.
         - Selected logo is increased in size by this scale
         - Default is 1.2
 * `logoRotation` - type: FLOAT.
 	- Angle in degrees that the logos should be rotated.
 Value should be positive.
 	- Default is 7.5